Fire-Rated Walls: Essential Guide to Fire Safety

 Misunderstanding Component Ratings

-One major mistake is confusing the fire rating of a wall with that of its components.
-Just because you have a rated wall doesn’t mean an unrated door or window is acceptable.
+A significant error is confusing the fire rating of a wall with that of its components.
+A rated wall does not permit unrated doors or windows.

-Every element—glazing, frames, seals—must align with the overall rating of the assembly.
-One weak link can compromise the entire structure.
+Every element—glazing, frames, seals—must align with the assembly’s overall rating.
+Any weak link can compromise the entire structure.

 Improper Opening Protectives

-Installing non-compliant doors or windows is another common misstep.
-Fire-rated walls should only have openings that meet specified standards.
+Installing non-compliant doors or windows is another common mistake.
+Fire-rated walls should only feature openings that meet specified regulations.

-For example, exceeding the maximum glass size allowed by code without upgrading to fire resistance-rated glazing could void your wall’s rating.
+For example, exceeding the maximum glass size allowed by code without upgrading to fire resistance-rated glazing can void your wall’s rating.

 Innovative Fire-Rated Solutions and Accessories